C# or Java?

 - Java has a way better range of media handling libraries, C# requires the use of 3rd party code (apparently this will change with the version of .NET in Windows 10).

 - Java has a choice of IDEs: Eclipse and NetBeans are the two main options.
 C# really only has Visual Studio.
 Although there are free versions of Visual Studio, Eclipse and NetBeans are both completely free.

 - Java makes the source code for the libraries available, C# does not.

 With my computer science hat on, the killer difference is the runtime support for generic types in C#.
-This makes writing and using generic types in C# easier and lets me create generic arrays, which is impossible in Java.
+This makes writing and using generic types in C# easier and lets me create generic arrays at runtime easily, but it is much more difficult in Java.
 Given both Java and C# make a big deal about having runtime management, having a major language feature that is not actually supported in the runtime just seems wrong.
 Operator overloading is also an important feature that many languages support, used sparingly it's a really useful technique - it's a shame Java doesn't have this.
 I also like the inclusion of proper multi-dimensional rectangular arrays in C#.
 This is a nice conceptual addition, although it's by no means critical.

 On the flip side, I miss JavaDoc.
 The tools available for C# are just not as neat.
 Also, Java's inner classes are more flexible than the equivalent mechanism in C#.
 Effectively, they support a kind of closure for the inner class with respect to the containing class.
 And Java's object-oriented implementation of enums is pretty neat too.

 From an academic perspective, the really big win for Java is that all of the source for the libraries is available.
 This is great learning resource as you can go and read for yourself how Java implements that generic linked list utility.

 And on the fence, I'm still trying to decide whether I miss checked exceptions or not...